Hidden Income Investigations

 Should my attorney be involved early in a hidden-income investigation?

 If a support hearing, modification request, or contested disclosure issue is likely, yes.
-Attorney coordination helps keep the scope tied to the legal objective.
+Attorney coordination helps keep the documentation plan tied to the question at the heart of the case.

 Call Now Text Us